Steve Peregrin Took: Death

-Took died October 27, 1980 in London, in the maisonette he shared with Billiet and her young daughter.
+Took died on 27 October 1980, in Notting Hill, London, in the maisonette he shared with Billiet and her young daughter.
 He was 31 years old.
 As a consequence of intervention by Best, now once again Took's manager, royalty cheques for the Tyrannosaurus Rex 'Blue Thumb' American releases had been arriving periodically and Took had received one that week.
 The day prior to his death, Took purchased morphine and hallucinogenic mushrooms for himself and Billiet, and the evening before Took died, they both injected themselves with the morphine.

 Took's death certificate records the cause of death as being asphyxiation after inhaling a cocktail cherry.
-Drugs were not listed as a contributory factor, even though Took's death is often listed as a "drugs misadventure".
+Drugs were not listed as a contributory factor, even though Took's death is often cited as a "drugs misadventure".
 He was buried in Kensal Green Cemetery.